MGriot/chemtools/README.md

 ## Package Structure

-The library is organized into four main modules:
+The library is organized into these main modules:

-- **preprocessing:** Contains functions for data preprocessing.
+- **preprocessing:** Contains functions for data preprocessing
-- **explotation:** Houses classes and methods for exploratory data analysis (e.g., PCA).
+- **exploration:** Houses classes and methods for exploratory data analysis
-- **regression:** Provides implementations of regression models (e.g., Linear Regression).
+- **regression:** Provides implementations of regression models
+- **plots:** Implements the unified plotting system with themes
-- **utility:** Includes various utility functions to assist with data handling, visualization, and more.
+- **utility:** Includes various utility functions

+## Plotting System

+The library features a powerful plotting system that:
+- Provides consistent styling across all visualizations
+- Supports both Matplotlib and Plotly backends
+- Includes light and dark themes
+- Offers multiple style presets
+- Ensures publication-quality output
+- Handles automatic color management

 ## How to Use